 Once the bleeding has stopped, do not blow your nose or put anything in it for 24 hours.
 Avoid straining during bowel movements, bending down to lift anything, smoking or drinking hot liquids, again for a day.
 Lubricating the nose with a nasal saline spray or Ponaris oil can help reduce the risk of another nosebleed.

 Nosebleeds can be life threatening and should not be taken lightly.
-It is important to see Dr. Lieberman if the bleeding cannot be controlled or if you feel weak or faint.
-He will attempt to identify the source of the bleed and cauterize the area to end the problem.
+It is important to see Dr. Lieberman or Dr. Bailor if the bleeding cannot be controlled or if you feel weak or faint.
+Your physician will attempt to identify the source of the bleed and cauterize the area to end the problem.
 In certain cases, it is necessary to firmly pack the nose with gauze to maintain constant pressure.
 There are rare instances when surgery is required and endoscopically, the bleeding is stopped by electro cauterization.